Emily Harris: Later SLA and Opsahl murder

 Emily and Bill Harris and Hearst, who had joined the SLA, were involved in other activities on May 17, 1974, when six core SLA members were confronted at their safe house in South Central Los Angeles.
 In the shootout with police that followed and a subsequent house fire, all six were killed, including erstwhile leader DeFreeze.

 Emily and Bill Harris claimed the leadership of the SLA, and fled the city with Hearst.
-They spent more than a year eluding the authorities with Hearst, who had joined the SLA, including some time in hiding on the East Coast.
+They spent more than a year eluding the authorities with Hearst, including some time in hiding on the East Coast.
 After their return to California, they acquired new members Wendy Yoshimura, a California radical who had assisted the trio in the East, and several Soliah family members and relations: Kathleen Soliah and her boyfriend Jim Kilgore, her sister Josephine and her husband Mike Bortin, and their brother Steven Soliah.

 Hearst had become a participant in SLA crimes.
 Yoshimura, Patty's closest friend while underground, was a fugitive because explosives had been stored in a garage she rented.
 During that year on the run the SLA committed a string of crimes, including an April 21, 1975, armed robbery of Crocker National Bank in Carmichael, California.

 During the robbery, customer 42-year-old Myrna Opsahl, a mother of four, was fatally shot.
 Opsahl was depositing a church collection at the time.
 Hearst stated in her autobiography Every Secret Thing (1982) that Emily Harris was the shooter.
 Hearst wrote that Harris had said, "Oh, she's dead, but it doesn't really matter.
 She was a bourgeois pig anyway.
 Her husband is a doctor."
 Reportedly other SLA members had urged Harris against bringing the shotgun to the robbery, as it had accidentally discharged twice during preparations.

 The Harrises were eventually arrested, convicted of their part in the Hearst kidnapping, and served eight years in prison.
 They were represented by attorney Leonard Weinglass.
 Imprisoned at the California Institution for Women in Corona, California, Emily Harris spent the first half of her term in solitary confinement.
 Emily learned computer programming in prison.